JUST FOR PRESS

 After grabbing the attention of listeners internationally by posting original music online, Päter’s debut single ‘Dam, Damn’ racked up over 2,000,000 streams on Spotify alone.
 Following on the heels of that success, Päter independently released two vibrant EP projects - 2020’s ‘SOLE’, “a six-track EP bursting with fun instrumentation, overlaying catchy vocals, and upbeat vibes” (Elena Childers, Breakthru Radio) and 2022’s “WHEREFORE WEEP I THEN?” a collection of cheeky, whip smart tunes about side-stepping vulnerability in love.

 As soon as pandemic restrictions allowed, Päter was off to the races performing shows across Canada and landing NEXT magazine’s featured Indie Rock Artist slot at 2022’s NXNE Festival.
 Päter’s exuberant, infectious stage presence has gained them a reputation for upbeat and inclusive shows that leave audiences wanting more.

 The summer of 2023 has seen Päter back in a big way, and they’re showing no signs of slowing down.
-After two fresh single releases accompanied by self-directed videos – June’s vibrant pop-rock piece “Four Walls” and the folk-rock leaning anthem “Nicotine Hallelujah” in July – Päter is back with another song packed with personality and a hook that’ll stay with you for days.
+After three single releases accompanied by self-directed videos – June’s pop-rock bop “Four Walls”, July's folk-rock anthem “Nicotine Hallelujah” (which has become an official music video selection for 2023's Austin Under the Stars), and punchy alt-rock track "Something // Way" in August – Päter is back with an offering that decisively expands the artist’s sonic universe.

 Carte Blanche Music